slvrfn/PolyLib/README.md

 	- Trigger a loop to start, which draws one of a set of provided Animations
  - `public void StopRandomAnimationsLoop()`
 	- Stop the random animations from being drawn
+- `public void UpdateRandomAnimTriangulations(List<Triangulation> triangulations)`
+	- A list of user-provided `Triangulation`s that are randomly selected among and used as the source for any created animations.
  - `public void SetAnimCreatorsForRandomLoop(List<Func<Triangulation,AnimationBase>> animCreators)`
 	- A list of user-defined `Func`s that given a `Triangulation`, returns some animation which derives from `AnimationBase` (Allows pre-defined or user-defined animations to be randomly selected)
 >ex